How to Save $1,243/Year on Streaming Subscriptions

 The $69/Month Problem

-The average American household now spends $69 per month across four streaming services — nearly doubled since 2020.
+The average American household now spends $69 per month across four streaming services, nearly doubled since 2020.
 Yet 47% of subscribers say they're paying too much, and 60% would cancel their favorite service over a mere $5 increase.
-Subscribing to all eight major ad-free services costs approximately $133 per month, or $1,600 per year — rivaling or exceeding a traditional cable package.
+Subscribing to all eight major ad-free services costs approximately $133 per month, or $1,600 per year, rivaling or exceeding a traditional cable package.

-The math is stark.
 Netflix Premium runs $24.99.
 Disney+ ad-free is $18.99.
 Max ad-free is $18.49.
 Add Amazon Prime ($14.99), Apple TV+ ($12.99), Paramount+ ($13.99), Peacock ($13.99), and Hulu ($18.99), and you're well past cable-era costs.
-The promise of unbundled, affordable streaming has given way to subscription fatigue — and a growing movement of consumers fighting back with strategy.
+What was supposed to be cheaper than cable now costs more than cable did, and a growing number of consumers are fighting back with strategy.

 The Rotation Strategy Explained